danielmarbach/AsyncRabbitMQ/README.md

 How can we achieve better concurrency and asynchronicity support as a first class citizen in the client?

 Touching the model/channel based methods was not yet an option at the time so we started from the receiver perspective.
+So the high level idea here is to find the best entry point to enable asynchronicity without breaking all consumers and from there gradually expand the async support.
+Before we can do that we need to understand what is driving the messages to the consumers.
+Let's have a look at the `WorkerService`.

 ## WorkerService

 The worker service or consumer work service is the core worker service associated with a connection that "pumps" work to the consumers.

 ### Start